willbush/system/README.md

 Some are simply configuration files that are symlinked to `~/.config/` and managed with [home manager](https://github.com/rycee/home-manager).

-### keyboard firmware

-Keyboard firmware code managed by Nix and the [readme](file:configs/keyboard-firmware/readme.org) that goes into depth on my key layout and customized Evil / Vim keybindings.

 ### emacs

 My emacs configuration code.
 See its [readme](file:configs/emacs/readme.org) for more information.